-Dreaming of a settling in a Bavarian farmhouse or a renovated warehouse studio in Berlin?
-Our guide to buying property in Germany explains how to make those dreams come true, from the legal requirements to the fees, and where to search for your new German home.
+Dreaming of settling in a Bavarian farmhouse or a renovated warehouse studio in Berlin?
+Our guide to buying a house in Germany explains how to make those dreams come true, from the legal requirements to the fees, and where to search for your new German home.

 From finding a house in Germany to signing the contract, Hypofriend, a financial company that advises expats on German mortgages, takes you through the process of buying a German property.

 While most countries swing strongly in favor of either renting or buying your home, the options are balanced in Germany, with just under half of the population owning their own homes, the second lowest rate in Europe after Switzerland.

 As a certified German mortgage broker, Hypofriend combines advanced algorithms to tailor the right mortgage product to your personal situation.
 Unlike most comparison websites, they do not solely focus on the cheapest product, but on the product that is right for you, ensuring long-term financial security.

 Since the financial crash, house prices in Germany have increased considerably, and have now reached the point that some commentators have warned of the possibility of a bubble emerging in major cities.
 For example, the property consultancy Knight Frank claimed that prices in Berlin increased by a fifth (20.5%) in 2017, making it the fastest moving city market in the world.

 It remains to be seen how sustainable these increases are – data released in early 2018 by the Bundesbank suggested that properties in towns and cities could be overpriced by as much as 15-20%.